 The basic needs of customers for food and beverages are met by the food service industry, which has been associated with lodging ever since people started traveling.

-The barter system of the transaction was slowly introduced and this system motivated people to travel for trade, mainly of livestock, which later expanded to food grains, clothing, tools, and other goods.
-Traders used to share accommodation with the owner of the house and were given meals and drinks.
+The barter system of the transaction was slowly introduced, and this system motivated people to travel for trade, mainly of livestock, which later expanded to food grains, clothing, tools, and other goods.
+Traders used to share accommodations with the owner of the house and were given meals and drinks.

-Mighty regional kings entertained common people and merchants with feasts consisting of a variety of rich dishes, traditional dances, Bravery arts, etc during festivals.
+Mighty regional kings entertained common people and merchants with feasts consisting of a variety of rich dishes, traditional dances, brave arts, etc. during festivals.

-The people of India, in general, did not prefer dining out till the early 1960s.
-Perhaps this could be one of the reasons for dabbawalas, who are food vendors engaged in distributing meals in “Dabbas” (boxes) to clients at their workplaces, doing so well in Mumbai.
+The people of India, in general, did not prefer dining out until the early 1960s.
+Perhaps this could be one of the reasons why dabbawalas, who are food vendors engaged in distributing meals in “Dabbas” (boxes) to clients at their workplaces, are doing so well in Mumbai.

-The development of catering in India is mainly attributed to the British, who introduced hotels and restaurants similar to the ones in Europe.
+The development of catering in India is mainly attributed to the British, who introduced hotels and restaurants similar to those in Europe.